 - Improved diets and reduced associated health risks (heart disease, obesity and cancer) for M&S customers.

 - Reduced use of non-sustainable palm oil in cow diets.

 - Increased sales for M&S and enhanced reputation in terms of quality and corporate social responsibility.

 - New techniques to measure fatty acids in milk for the dairy industry.

-Ian Givens, Professor of Food Chain Nutrition and Director of the Institute for Food, Nutrition and Health
+Professor Ian Givens, Professor of Food Chain Nutrition, Director, Institute for Food, Nutrition and Health (IFNH), University of Reading

 Professor Chris Reynolds, Professor of Animal and Dairy Science, School of Agriculture, Policy and Development, University of Reading

 Dr Kirsty Kliem, Senior Research Fellow, School of Agriculture, Policy and Development, University of Reading

 David Humphries, Head of Specialist Units, School of Agriculture, Policy and Development, University of Reading